cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 }
 ```

 The `owner_address` is provided as well and hence a validator can change the owner of a consumer chain as well.
+Because of this,
+the `MsgUpdateConsumerChain` needs to contain two signatures: one for the old and one for the new owner address.

 The `initial_height`, `spawnTime`, etc. exist in `MsgUpdateConsumerChain` but are only be applicable if the chain
 is still in the prelaunched phase.
 This can be achieved by looking if there is an ongoing `ConsumerAdditionProposal` for this `consumerID`,